 - Tongue & groove boards

-We chose to go with cedar plank tongue & groove boards since we liked the contrast they brought against our plywood walls.
+We chose cedar plank tongue & groove boards since we liked the contrast they brought against our plywood walls.

-You will also want to ensure all your ceiling wiring and insulation is completed before putting up your ceiling boards since it will be difficult to go back and fix any mistakes.
+You will also want to ensure all your ceiling wiring and insulation are completed before putting up your ceiling boards since it will be challenging to go back and fix any mistakes.

-Once the foundation (insulation, floor, wall, & ceiling) is completed, the next step in the van conversion build order is to start constructing the interior furniture and installing them into your camper.
+Once the foundation (insulation, floor, wall, & ceiling) is completed, the next step in the van conversion build order is to start constructing the interior furniture and installing it into your camper.

-Now you are ready to focus on piecing together all the different components for your campervan’s electrical system.
-For many, building the electrical & solar systems are the most complicated part of the van conversion process.
+Now you are ready to focus on piecing together all the components of your campervan’s electrical system.
+For many, building the electrical & solar systems is the most complicated van conversion step.